 Common reactions early on in treatment are reflux of stomach acid (heart burn), bloating, belching and general indigestion, as well as constipation.
 Some people will dissolve the Cholestyramine in apple juice to help reduce the heartburn.
 This really does help.
 Some people also find dissolving it in luke-warm water and then adding ice will help reduce heartburn.

 Dealing With The Constipation

 5- Hydroxytryptophan (5-HTP), a supplement that people take at night to help them sleep, also helps move the intestines to promote evacuation of bowel contents.
 People sometimes take this at night before bed to help them sleep and have a bowl movement in the AM.
+However, this is nota good choice for everyone.
+Consider the contraindications for 5-HTP before giving it to a patient.
 Vitamin C, magnesium and 5-HTP should not be substituted for drinking lots of water.